 If your last memory of tequila was a line of cheap shots at a college bar, you have some catching up to do.
-Tequila has been thriving for the last decade thanks to a renewed focus on artisanal producers and old-school techniques, along with an overall emphasis on delivering authentic flavors.
+Tequila has been thriving thanks to a renewed focus on artisanal producers and old-school techniques, along with an overall emphasis on delivering authentic flavors.

-Tavara takes another look at the blanco category, going to the highest of the highlands in Jalisco, the town of Jesús María, where Avión is made. ”Avión silver is a delicious tequila with a clear crystal color,” he says.
+Tavara takes us to the highest of the highlands in Jalisco, the town of Jesús María, where Avión is made. ”Avión silver is a delicious tequila with a clear crystal color,” he says.
 “It’s sweet and crisp with hints of grapefruit, pineapple and black pepper, and it’s an ideal tequila both for sipping and cocktails.”

-As for the latter, Tavara showcases Avión in a signature Margarita riff.
-“Our Blackberry Margarita with homemade cilantro-blackberry syrup blends fantastically with this tequila, highlighting its peppery notes,” he says.
+He uses Avión in a signature Margarita riff, adding, “Our Blackberry Margarita with homemade cilantro-blackberry syrup blends fantastically with this tequila, highlighting its peppery notes.”

-For his next pick, Tavara goes to the bartender favorite at his establishment.
-El Tesoro is produced by Carlos Camarena at La Alteña distillery and is made entirely with tahona-crushed agave.
+Produced by Carlos Camarena at La Alteña distillery, this one is made entirely with tahona-crushed agave.

-“We could talk all day about tequila and argue about which one is the best, but for our team, this tequila is the most balanced, made of 100% estate-grown blue Weber agave and aged for nine to 11 months in American oak barrels,” he says.
-“The resulting process creates a sweet and slightly smoky flavor with hints of vanilla and oak.
+“We could talk all day about tequila and argue about which one is the best, but for our team, this tequila is the most balanced, made of 100% estate-grown Weber blue agave and aged for nine to 11 months in American oak barrels,” says Tavara.
+“The process creates a sweet and slightly smoky flavor with hints of vanilla and oak.
 It’s perfect for sipping and cocktails.”

-He even suggests trying the tequila as a sub for whiskey in several classic cocktails.
-“You can also enjoy this tequila in a Manhattan or in an Old Fashioned,” says Tavara.
+He suggests swapping it in for whiskey in certain classic cocktails.
+“You can enjoy this tequila in a Manhattan or in an Old Fashioned,” says Tavara.
 “It’s a good alternative for bourbon lovers when they want to try a tequila.”